Medium/snowflake/README.md

 ##### Milestones

-A milestone rating should represent the abilities and behaviors a person can currently and consistently produce in a given track.
+A milestone rating should represent the skills and behaviors a person can currently and consistently produce in a given track.

-Having abilities that are _current_ does not necessarily require recent experience.
-Some engineers may not have worked on SQL for several years, but could still pick up a SQL task tomorrow at their previous level of proficiency; they should continue to be rated at their previous level of proven ability.
-Other engineers may be rusty after not using a skill for several years; they should be adjusted downward to match their current abilities.

-A milestone means _consistently_ demonstrating that level of proficiency.
-Many people will occasionally or sporadically demonstrate a level of proficiency one or two levels higher than they can produce reliably.
-No one is ever 100% perfect, but proving proficiency requires consistency.

 Milestones are defined from 0 to 5.
-The "base class" implementation of each level follow this progression:
+The "base class" implementation of each level follows this progression:

 | Milestone | Skill Level            | Scope of Responsibility       |
 |:---------:|:-----------------------|:------------------------------|